-Junction connector

-X106A for M1F
+Junction connectors X106A for M1F X107A for M2F

 5 After the service is finished, plug the junction connector back in.
-Otherwise the malfunction code E 7 will be displayed and normal operation will not be performed.

-For details refer to the wiring diagram labelled on the back of the service cover.
+Otherwise the malfunction code £ 7 will be displayed and normal operation will not be performed.
+For details refer to the wiring diagram labelled on the back of the service cover